 Norwalk, Connecticut, US

-What would you get if you crossed a Blickensderfer, Hammond, Franklin and Keystone?... a Postal, of course!
-William Prehn Quentell (1861 - 1932), the Postal's inventor, displayed little reservation about borrowing innovations from other established brands.
+What would one get if one crossed a Blickensderfer with a Franklin, Hammond and Keystone?... a Postal, of course!
+William Prehn Quentell (1861 - 1932), the Postal's inventor, displayed little reservation about borrowing innovations from other more established brands.
 Too bad for him that all those borrowed innovations were already on borrowed time.
 Keep in mind that production of Underwood's standard, the machine that changed the landscape of how typewriters should function, had already begun.

 The Postal Typewriter Company commenced production in 1902 at 45 Cliff Street in New York, NY.
-By 1904 the business outgrew that facility and, when the lease expired, all operation was relocated to Norwalk, Connecticut at 22 Knight Street, where part of the factory stands to this day.
+By 1904 the business outgrew that facility and, when its lease expired, all operations were relocated to Norwalk, Connecticut at 22 Knight Street, where part of the factory stands to this day.
 The company leased factory space there until 1906, at which point it outright bought the entire building.
-It seems everything was rosy, or was it...
+It seemed everything was going well, or was it...

 As unoriginal as was the typewriter, so too was its advertising campaign, which included the following stalwart methods: place ads in periodicals, exhibit at a World's Fair, promote perfect alignment in a predictably derivative fashion, export to Europe and undercut the more established brands.
 The campaign wasn't enough and, after just seven years, the Postal ended production.